BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk13Lab.md

 	* Don't forget to preview your homework before committing!
 	* If you get stuck on a question, please consult readings above.

-You should conduct two poisson two-sample tests to compare different aspects of the windsheild splatter data.
-One test should compare different samples (i.e., TripALeft vs TripARight), while one test should be methodological (i.e., TripALeftFiltered vs TripALeftUnfiltered).
+You should conduct two Poisson two-sample tests to compare different samples of the windsheild splatter data (i.e., TripALeft vs TripARight).
 You may also report on findings from your classmates to improve your ability to summarize these data.

 1. What is the most common taxon for each of your analyzed samples?
 Use the following table to report your results, adding as many columns as you need to report your results.
 The results we obtained last week as a class have already been completed.

 Sample  | Most common taxon
 ------------- | -------------
-TripALeft (filtered)  | Gammaproteobacteria
+TripALeft  | Gammaproteobacteria
+TripALeft  | TAXON
+TripBRight  | TAXON
-YOUR SAMPLE  | TAXON
+TripBLeft  | TAXON

 2. Write a few sentences to describe the steps we used to reformat the data files to input into the Poisson two sample test command.
 Why were these steps necessary?
 Refer to specific commands and options in Galaxy in your answer.
 3. Why did we perform a filtering step following the Poisson two sample test?